barryclark/jekyll-now/today.md

 - Do users have the same goals when browsing on a phone vs browsing on a laptop or desktop?
 If not, what's different?
 - What problems are mobile users often trying to solve?

+Please add a comment your phone make and model in [this Issue](https://github.com/sait-wbdv/sait-wbdv.github.io/issues/7)

 ## 2. Common Mobile Design Patterns
 ### Learning Objectives
 - Identify common design patterns for responsive web development.